UTS-eResearch/hpc_examples/README.txt

 Other Files and Directories:
 "common" is just a copy of the /usr/local/cuda/samples/common/ directory.
+But note: this directory is only found if you are logged into a GPU node!

 1. Login to a GPU Node
 ----------------------